 The Director-General of the ISP is responsible for selecting those cases that will be subjected to consultation with the Export Control Council.

 Consultation can take place, for example, before a preliminary decision is issued to a company.
 The Director-General has to consult the Council before the ISP submits an application to the Government for final assessment under the Military Equipment Act or the Dual-Use Items and Technical Assistance Control Act.

-At meetings of the ECC, the Ministry for Foreign Affairs presents assessments of the relevant recipient countries.
+At meetings of the Export Control Council, the Ministry for Foreign Affairs presents assessments of the relevant recipient countries.
 The Ministry of Defence provides assessments of the defence policy aspects of the cases.
 The ISP's Director-General may also summon other experts.
-One task of the ECC is to present opinions on proposed exports based on the Swedish guidelines, the EU Common Position on arms exports and the Arms Trade Treaty in order to provide further guidance to the ISP.
+One task of the Council is to present opinions on proposed exports based on the Swedish guidelines, the EU Common Position on arms exports and the Arms Trade Treaty in order to provide further guidance to the ISP.

 The members have unrestricted access to the documentation of all export licence application proceedings.
 The Director-General reports continuously on all export licence decisions, processed tender notifications and cooperation agreements, as well as preliminary decisions that have been ruled upon.
-With effect from 2005, the ISP also reports all export licence decisions on dual-use items to the ECC.
-Taken together, this system ensures good insight into application of the rules on export control for members of parliament from all parties represented in the Riksdag.
+With effect from 2005, the ISP also reports all export licence decisions on dual-use items to the Council.
+Altogether, this system ensures good insight into application of the rules on export control for members of parliament from all parties represented in the Riksdag.

-The intention of the Swedish system, uniquely in international terms in that representatives of the parliamentary parties can discuss potential export transactions in advance, is to build a broad consensus on export control policy and promote continuity in the conduct of that policy.
-Unlike in many other countries, the Export Control Council deals with cases at an early stage, before a specific transaction is carried out.
-Since it would harm the exporting companies commercially if their plans were made known before they had concluded a deal, the Export Control Council's discussions are not made public.
+The intention of the Swedish system, which is unique in international terms in that representatives of the parliamentary parties can discuss potential export deals in advance, is to build a broad consensus on export control policy and promote continuity in policy practice.
+Unlike in many other countries, the Export Control Council deals with cases at an early stage, before a specific deal is carried out.
+Since it would harm the exporting companies commercially if their plans were made known before they had concluded a deal, the Council's discussions are not made public.
 The assessments of individual countries are normally subject to confidentiality in relation to foreign affairs.

-The Advisory Council on Foreign Affairs, and not the Export Control Council, is still consulted in cases where this is prescribed by the Instrument of Government.
-During 2020, five ECC meetings were held in various forms.
-The Council discussed five matters for consultation, all of which related to military equipment.
+However, the Advisory Council on Foreign Affairs, which differs from The Export Control Council, is still to be consulted in cases where this is prescribed by the Instrument of Government.
+The Export Control Council does not replace the Advisory Council on Foreign Affairs in cases where the Instrument of Government prescribes that the Advisory Council on Foreign Affairs should be consulted.
+Six Export Control Council meetings were held in 2021.
+The Council received thirteen cases for consultation.
+Ten of these related to military equipment, and three to dual-use items.

-The current members of the Export Control Council are:
+Members of the Export Control Council:

-- Janine Alm Ericson, Member of Parliament (Green Party) - Jan R Andersson, Member of Parliament (Moderate Party) - Annicka Engblom, Member of Parliament (Moderate Party) - Kerstin Lundgren, Member of Parliament (Centre Party) - Maria Nilsson, Member of Parliament (Liberal Party) - Mattias Ottosson, Member of Parliament (Social Democrats) - Désirée Pethrus, Member of Parliament (Christian Democrats) - Roger Richtoff, Member of Parliament (Sweden Democrats) - Marie Granlund, former Member of Parliament (Social Democrats) - Stig Henriksson, former Member of Parliament (Left Party) - Lars Johansson, former Member of Parliament (Social Democrats) - Per Westerberg, former Member of Parliament (Moderate Party)
+- Jan R Andersson, Member of Parliament (Moderate Party) - Camilla Brodin, Member of Parliament (Christian Democrats) - Annicka Engblom, Member of Parliament (Moderate Party) - Camilla Hansén, Member of Parliament (Green Party) - Kerstin Lundgren, Member of Parliament (Centre Party) - Maria Nilsson, Member of Parliament (Liberal Party) - Mattias Ottosson, Member of Parliament (Social Democrats) - Roger Richtoff, Member of Parliament (Sweden Democrats) - Marie Granlund, former Member of Parliament (Social Democrats) - Stig Henriksson, former Member of Parliament (Left Party)

+- Lars Johansson, former Member of Parliament (Social Democrats) - Per Westerberg, former Member of Parliament (Moderate Party)